 Atheist Life Hacks: How To Say Goodbye

-I swear that I had a week’s worth of funny, goofy posts for you this week, but then rapegate 2014 happened and then this morning I awoke to some awful news that an old friend had been killed in a freak accident.
-While I had never been particularly close with her, many of my friends were and are suffering a great deal right now.
+I swear that I had a week’s worth of funny, goofy posts for you this week, but then bullshit happened and then this morning I awoke to some awful news that an old friend had been killed in a freak accident.
+While I had never been particularly close to her, many of my friends were and are suffering a great deal right now.
 It brought back memories of losing my own close friend back in 2007 and since writing is my therapy, I thought I’d just get it all out.

 I met her in a crappy bar, on a rainy night in my shitty hometown.
 Her husband knew my boyfriend from work and all four of us immediately hit it off.
 She was vulgar, which I consider an admirable trait, and hilarious.
 She was smart and thoughtful and breathtakingly stunning even at a hundred pounds overweight, which was a lot for her tiny 4 foot 11 frame.
 From the introductions, we were instant friends and spent that entire night in animated, excited conversation and from that day on, were rarely seen apart.